dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/11-Feb-2023/feb-ide-updates.md

 - Additional option to access the file menu by right-clicking on the files and folders in the file tree
 - Rename files by double-clicking on files in the file tree and the editor tabs
 - Right-clicking on file tabs has new options and will now open at your cursor instead of in the middle of the tab
-- The git branch name above **Version Control** links to the repo for specific git providers
+- The git branch name above **Version Control** links to the repo for specific git providers.
+    * Currently available for [North America multi-tenant](/docs/deploy/regions-ip-addresses) instances using GitHub or GitLab providers.

 ## Product refinements